CellDynamics/QuimP/Doxygen_doc/usefultools.md

 # Build snapshots {#bsnap}

 This script builds snapshots and upload them to server packed into *zip* package.
-It checks also if there is the same package on server already.
+It checks also if there is the same package on server already and set certain log level for every package.

 ```bash
 #!/bin/bash